vishwachintu/website/README.md

 # website

-This is owned by Vishwanath Akuthota
+This is owned by Vish